1 Part Course |

 Proposed Abolition of the Furnished Holiday Let Tax Regime

-• Government reasoning behind proposed changes
+• The government's reasoning behind the proposed changes

 • Perceived inequality and tax avoidance concerns